amnaa26/PfFall23/README.md

 # Programming Fundamentals Fall 2023

-A repository to share the assignments for the course Programming Fundamentals' lab.
+A repository to share the assignments for the course's lab.